alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 non-uniform prior on the initial action.
 Intuitively, if we are already good at making decisions, it is far less likely we can switch to an even better one.

-So overall, there are no life hacks here, and all we have are surprising, unintuitive results.
-Still, that's
+So overall, this is not a life hack.
+All we have is a surprising decision theory result, and that's fine too.

+(If interested, you can read a paper on this problem [here](http://rspa.royalsocietypublishing.org/content/465/2111/3309).
+I have not read it, so I can't vouch for whether it's a good paper.)